nolleh/serialize-interceptor/ReadMe.md

 ## Customed Serializer (Strategy)

-you can put your serialize strategy as you wish, that briefly shown in above snippet.
+You can put your serialize strategy as you wish, that briefly shown in above snippet.

-serializeInterceptor provides classes to help definition your own class.
+SerializeInterceptor provides classes to help definition your own class.

 ```typescript
 /** because the regenerated value's field is differ from original,